PatternsTechGit/PT_BootstrapNavBar/README.md

 ------------

-#### Step 1: Generating a new Component
+### Step 1: Generating a new Component
-we will generate a new component for our navBar in app folder using `ng g c` command named toolbar
+We will generate a new component for our NavBar in app folder using `ng g c` command named `toolbar`.
+For this open terminal and run this command

 ```typescript
 ng g c toolbar
 ```

-This will also import toolbar component in the declaration array in App Module file.
-After that, we have to place the selector of toolbar component in `app.component.html`
+This will also *import toolbar component* in the declaration array in` app.module.ts` file.
+After that, we have to place the selector `<app-toolbar></app-toolbar>` of toolbar component in `app.component.html`

-#### Step 2: Designing Navbar Template
+### Step 2: Designing Navbar Template
 In the `toolbar.component.html` write the following HTML code for navBar Component

 ```html